Stora Enso Oyj – Annual report – 31 December 2022

 Guangxi

-At the end of 2022, the value of the biological assets in Guangxi, China, amounted to EUR 196 (EUR 200) million.
+At the end of 2023, the value of the biological assets in Guangxi, China, amounted to EUR 184 (196) million.
 All the forest land in China is leased.
-The value decrease is mainly driven by foreign exchange impact and increased discount rate, whereas higher prices increased the value.
-The biological assets included young standing timber with a value of EUR 27 (EUR 33) million.
-The discount rate of 10.2% (8.6%) used in the discounted cash flows (DCF) increased in 2022.
-The productive forest area in Guangxi totals to 64 (68) thousand hectares with a standing stock of 4.1 (4.9) million forest m3.
+The value decrease is mainly driven by harvesting depletion and foreign exchange impact, whereas capital expenditure and higher volume increased the value.
+The biological assets included young standing timber with a value of EUR 24 (27) million.
+The discount rate of 9.7% (10.2%) used in the discounted cash flows (DCF) decreased in 2023.
+These forestry operations were classified as held for sale at the end of 2023.
+See note 6.1 Acquisitions, disposals and assets held for sale for more details.

 Veracel

 Veracel is a 50% joint operation in Brazil.
-Stora Enso’s share of the biological assets was EUR 103 (EUR 81) million.
-The increase is mainly driven by increased prices and foreign exchange impact, whereas increased discount rate and higher costs decreased the value.
-The biological assets included young standing timber with a value of EUR 31 (EUR 21) million.
-The discount rate of 7.9% (6.9%) used in the DCF increased in 2022.
+Stora Enso’s share of the biological assets was EUR 124 (103) million.
+The increase is mainly driven by increased prices, volume and planting, whereas increased discount rate decreased the value.
+The biological assets included young standing timber with a value of EUR 40 (31) million.
+The discount rate of 10.2% (7.9%) used in the DCF increased in 2023.
 The related forest land is measured at cost.
-Stora Enso’s share of the productive forest area totals to 47 (47) thousand hectares with a standing stock of 5.2 (5.0) million forest m3.

 Montes del Plata

 Montes del Plata (MdP) is a 50% joint operation in Uruguay.
-Stora Enso’s share of the biological assets was EUR 269 (EUR 260) million.
-The movement is mainly driven by foreign exchange impact and discount rate change.
-The biological assets included young standing timber with a value of EUR 50 (EUR 46) million.
-The discount rate of 9.0% (6.5%) used in the DCF increased in 2022.
+Stora Enso’s share of the biological assets was EUR 288 (269) million.
+The slight increase is mainly driven by higher wood price, harvesting volume estimates and additions, whereas foreign exchange impact decreased the value.
+During 2023 there were severe drought periods in Uruguay causing decreased annual forest growth estimate compared to the previous years.
+The biological assets included young standing timber with a value of EUR 48 (50) million.
+The discount rate of 9.0% (9.0%) is used in the DCF in 2023.
 The related forest land is measured at cost.
-Stora Enso’s share of the productive forest area totals to 92 (90) thousand hectares with a standing stock of 15.5 (13.9) million forest m3.

 Associated company